glncmd/bookish-potato/README.md

-### A compilation of solutions to problems as coding practice.
+### A compilation of leetcode solutions to problems as coding practice.

 * two-sum.py
 https://leetcode.com/problems/two-sum/